Update you browser

 Short-term

-If you are looking for a short-term place to stay while you settle in, you can expect to pay around the below:
+If you are looking for a short-term place to stay while you settle in, you can expect to pay from the following:

 Long-term